 For decades, partner dance has taught Lead/Follow as a kind of mysterious "Leader" does something and "Follower" does their best to respond to it.

-âOne person gives the signal, and the other responds to it.â
+âOne person gives the signal, and the other follows it.â

 It worked â mostly â because dancers developed intuition and touch over years of frustration and practice.